What is analytical method validation?

 System Precision, Repeatability, and Intermediate Precision.

-The precision of analytical procedure expresses the closeness of agreement between the value accepted as a conventional true value or an accepted Standard value and the value found.
+The precision of the analytical procedure expresses the closeness of agreement between the value accepted as a conventional true value or an accepted standard value and the value found.

 7.2.1 System Precision:

-The system precision is the closeness of agreement between the responses of detector.
+System precision is the closeness of agreement between the detector responses.
 Usually expressed as the standard deviation (SD) or the relative standard deviation (RSD).

 Procedure: